Kaulig Racing: Car No. 16 history

 On December 14, 2021, Kaulig Racing announced the 2022 lineup for the No. 16, with Daniel Hemric and Noah Gragson joining the previously announced A. J. Allmendinger.
 Hemric is to run 8 races, Gragson will run 14, and Allmendinger will run 16 including the Clash and the All-Star Race.
+While Hemric drove his eight races, Gragson only drove ten as near the end of the season, he drove in the Hendrick Motorsports No. 48 for five races as Alex Bowman recovered from injury.
+Allmendinger drove the remainder of Gragson's scheduled races, making it eighteen races in the No. 16 for Allmendinger.

 On May 3, 2022, crew chief Matt Swiderski was suspended for four races due to a tire and wheel loss at Dover.